 Most organizations realize that success is heavily based on having the right people with the right skills in the right positions at the right time.
 However, few have found ways to consistently develop and maintain succession planning processes with positive outcomes.

 Don’t take my word for it.
 There are a myriad of studies and research papers out there that back this up.
 Go back over a 20-year period, and the numbers and conclusions are startlingly similar year upon year.
 According to a survey from AMA Enterprise polling of 1,098 senior managers and executives a quarter of the participants say their company does not have a succession planning program.
-This is in spite of the undoubted understanding of its importance to the future of the business from the leadership layer.
+This is in spite of the undoubted understanding of succession strategy’s importance to the future of the business from the leadership layer.

 Why are successive leaders failing to address this?
 The reasons are many and varied, and the gap between intent and reality has been widening.
 As a mentor of mine once said, “Capability development is a long-term investment, and many companies trade in short-term decision-making.”